-The Fan Speed High amber warning LED lights as an indication that the ambient temperature is higher than optimal, or a non-critical fan has failed.
+The Fan Speed High amber warning LED lights when the fans are running at high speed, which may be an indication that ambient temperature is higher than optimal or a non-critical fan has failed.
 When a non-critical fan fails, the remaining fans are set at full speed to compensate.
 In this case, a service call should be placed immediately.

 The Over Temperature Fault amber warning LED lights when the controller's incoming air temperature or fan failure detection causes a shutdown of the system.
 If the environmental temperature exceeds the system's tolerance, or if a critical fan fails, the controller shuts down the system.
 In some cases, a service call should be placed immediately.
-See the section "System Controller Shutdown" in Chapter 8 for tips on how to troubleshoot this problem area.
+See the section "MSC Shutdown" in Chapter 8 for tips on how to troubleshoot this problem area.

-Controller Features and Functions
+MSC Features and Functions

-The controller has the following basic features and functions:
+The MSC has the following basic features and functions:

-- Issues a reset signal at power-on. - The front-panel mounted keyswitch provides a soft power-off to standby condition. - A front-panel mounted push-button system reset switch. - A front-panel mounted push-button non-maskable interrupt (NMI) switch. - Monitors ambient incoming air temperature into the system and adjusts fan speed accordingly (two speeds).
+- Issues a reset signal at power-on. - A front panel-mounted keyswitch provides a soft power-off to standby condition. - A front panel-mounted push-button system reset switch. - A front panel-mounted push-button non-maskable interrupt (NMI) switch. - Monitors ambient incoming air temperature into the system and adjusts fan speed accordingly (two speeds).
 A soft power-off of the system results when ambient temperature becomes too high for safe operation. - LED display of ambient over-temperature conditions. - NVRAM for storing configuration information (1024 x 8 bits). - Monitors fan rotation and automatically increases to high speed fan operation when a fan fails.
 Signals an impending shutdown when a single critical fan fails, or two or more non-critical fans fail. - LED display of high fan speed and possible fan tray failure (fan high-speed LED). - LED display of power supply operation.
 AC OK LED indicates AC voltage applied to system.
-DC OK indicates all Power Supply DC voltages (+12 V, +5 V, +3.45 V), and remote DC voltages (3.3 V, 2.4 V, 1.6 V) are present with no error conditions in the system.
-The DC OK LED does not indicate regulation or accuracy of the DC voltages present. - Provides a 100-Kbps bidirectional communication path between the System Controller, mid-plane, and Hub ASIC IO space on each Node board in the system.
-This communication path allows the System Controller to receive system status messages from all Node boards in a system, and to provide status messages from the System Controller and all Node boards in a system.
+DC OK indicates all power supply DC voltages (+12 V, +5 V, +3.45 V), and remote DC voltages (3.3 V, 2.4 V, 1.6 V) are present with no error conditions in the system.
+The DC OK LED does not indicate regulation or accuracy of the DC voltages present. - Provides a 100-Kbps bidirectional communication path between the MSC, mid-plane, and Hub ASIC IO space on each Node board in the system.
+This communication path allows the MSC to receive system status messages from all Node boards in a system, and to provide status messages from the MSC and all Node boards in a system.
 This communication path is referred to as the I2C interface.